-Sesshin, (literally “touching the heart-mind”) is an intensive Zen retreat that is structured to guide us in the persuit of breaking through the barrier of dualism.
+Sesshin, (literally “touching the heart-mind”) is an intensive Zen retreat that is structured to guide us in the persuit of finding our true self, which is another expression for breaking through the barrier of dualism.

-To this end, a sesshin consolidates all Zen-practices for this purpose and provides the support that is required for a practice period of between 5 and 7 days.
+To this end, a sesshin consolidates all Zen-practices for this purpose and provides the support that is required for an extended practice period of between 5 and 7 days.

 Sesshin is made up of various practice forms that allow us to experience, through mindfulness, the interconnection of all activities.
 This is achieved through a disciplined structure that engages us seamlessly throughout the entire sesshin.